martinhbramwell/Meteor-CI-Tutorial/Tutorial08_RealWorldPackage/Another_NodeJS_moduleB.md

 Ideally, we should test against our own Swagger compliant REST API, but for simplicity sake we'll exploit Swagger's free on-line test/demo service.

 Swagger wipes all anonymous user data on their public server every 24 hours.
 To ensure consistent results we use a script <a href="https://github.com/martinhbramwell/Meteor-CI-Tutorial/tree/master/fragments/reloadSwaggerPetStore.sh" target="_blank">reloadSwaggerPetStore.sh</a> to write a few records to an out of the way location.
-This will meet our continuous integration needs, so long as the service has tolerable uptime.
+This will meet our continuous deployment needs, so long as the service has tolerable uptime.

 ##### Example Commands
 ```terminal